L10N37/ByteBlogger/README.md

 To run the CMS-Style Blog Site locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/L10N37/ByteBlogger.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd ByteBlogger`
 3. Install the dependencies: `npm install`
 4. Set up the database: You need to fill out the `.env` file with your MySQL credentials.
 There is an example `.env` file as reference.
 After that, you are able to run the following commands:
-   - Create the database: `npm run create-database`
+   - Create the database: `npm run createdb`
    - Create the tables: `npm run createtables`
    - Seed the database with fake data (optional): `npm run seed`
 5. Start the application: `npm start`